FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 Huh?
 Why is the value of an `RRULE` formatted like a parameter?
 That throws our whole parsing process into disarray.
 It's particularly confusing because, according to the [iCalendar guidelines](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html), the only valid value types for the `RRULE` are frequencies.
 So why specify that the value is a frequency at all?

-Anyway, once we fix our parsing to account for that, <span class="highlight">we still have to actually interpert the meaning of the `RRULE`</span>.
+Anyway, once we fix our parsing to account for that, <span class="highlight">we still have to actually interpret the meaning of the `RRULE`</span>.
 This was tricky for me to wrap my head around, so I'll do my best to summarize.

 Because <span class="highlight">an `RRULE` can potentially recur forever, we can't simply pre-process them to generate a definitive list of all recurrences</span> for every event when loading a calendar.
 Instead, <span class="highlight">they need to be evaluated within the scope of a `RANGE_START` date and a `RANGE_END` date</span>, which is fine, because a calendar is only ever viewed in slices anyway, be they weeks, months, or years.
 Once we define those bounds, we can take the following steps: